Skip to content

 We were honored to welcome Mr. Mallmann from the Knights of Columbus as our guest speaker at our monthly school assembly.
 He spoke to our students about how the Knights serve the church and support our community through acts of charity, unity and service.
 His message encouraged students to think about how they can also help others and be active members of our community.

-21 days ago, Elizabeth Rodriguez
+2 months ago, Elizabeth Rodriguez

 1